UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 Several of the modules have supporting multimedia or PDF material online at the publishers' websites.
 We are not responsible for publisher-

 Successful graduates will receive the Diploma in Integrative Counselling and Psychotherapy awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 Course graduates may use the postnominal initials Dip.
 I.C.P.